-For this year’s Spring Break, I really wanted to tour in and around the parks of the Great Plains & Black Hills, in South Dakota, Nebraska, .
-It had been on my wish-list for a long time and was so excited when my friend Julia decided to join me on this National Park road trip.
+For this year’s Spring Break, I really wanted to tour in and around the parks of the Great Plains & Black Hills, in South Dakota, Nebraska, and Wyoming.
+Seeing this area of the world had been on my wish-list for a long time and was so excited when my friend Julia decided to join me on this National Park road trip.
+We flew into Rapid City and picked up our rental car late on Friday, and off we went!

 MINUTEMAN MISSILE NATIONAL HISTORIC SITE